jonsadka/recursion/README.md

 #recursion

+Replaced stringifyJSON with my own function in src/stringifyJSON.js.

+Implemented getElementsByClassName with my own function in src/getElementsByClassName.js using document.body, element.childNodes, and element.classList.

 This is a copy of the work I did on a private repo, originally a project from [Hack Reactor's](http://hackreactor.com) curriculum.
 This project was worked on with a pair; it's representative of the kind of problems that I've tackled,